visnkmr/perlink/README.md

 All browsers are opened using shell commands.

-Made using Rust with fltk frontend.
+🛠️ Rust with fltk frontend.

 |Browser-name| command|
 |-|-|